The government has announced a major shake-up of adult social care and how it's funded, but care remains a huge financial challenge for many.

 Renting out the property could help you cover a funding shortfall and also means you keep the house in the family.

-If the council has assessed you as needing to be in a care home, you could apply for a deferred payment agreement.
-This is when the council agrees to pay the care fees of those who have less than £23,250 in other capital (in England – thresholds differ across the UK) but aren’t yet prepared to sell their property.
+If the council has assessed you as needing to be in a care home, you could apply for a .
+This is when the council agrees to pay the care fees of those who have less than £23,250 in other capital (in England - thresholds differ across the UK) but aren't yet prepared to sell their property.

 A deferred payment agreement allows you to delay selling your home until a later point when its value might have increased.
 But you will have to pay interest on the loan, as well as one-off charges and annual management charges.

-If you’re still able to receive care at home – or if a family member continues to live there – you could release equity from the property.
+If you're still able to receive care at home - or if a family member continues to live there - you could .
 The older you are and the higher the value of your property, the larger the sum released will be.

 With a lifetime mortgage - the most common type of equity release deal - you borrow a sum that doesn't need to be paid off until you sell your home, move into care or die.
 With a lump sum lifetime mortgage, interest is rolled up and added to the lump sum at the end.
 Other lifetime mortgages allow you to make regular interest repayments.